CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 ![Details of Creating the Text Analytics Service](./img/detailscreateta.png)

-1. Extracts sentiment, key phrases and entities from unstructured text using the [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/)
+1. Extract sentiment, key phrases and entities from unstructured text using the [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/)

 Create a new Project in [Azure Notebooks](https://notebooks.azure.com/).